antiguru/rahmen/README.md

 here should work.

 Below the image, some information gathered from the image's metadata will be shown.
 This feature has to be configured in the `rahmen.toml` configuration file.
-There, you can enter one ore more metadata tags name known to the [exiv2](https://exiv2.org/metadata.html) library to be displayed in the information line.
+There, you can enter one or more metadata tags name known to the [exiv2](https://exiv2.org/metadata.html) library to be displayed in the information line.

 All the information items will be displayed on one line, with `", "` as (default, but read on)